Postquantum steering in scenarios with multiple characterised parties: Acknowledgments

 \section{Acknowledgments}

+I'm grateful for the insightful conversations with Andreas Winter about non-signaling conditions.
 I thank John H.~Selby, David Schmid, and Vinicius P.~Rossi for useful discussions at the initial stages of the project.
 I also thank John H.~Selby and Matty J.~Hoban for feedback on an earlier version of this manuscript.
 I am grateful to Adriana Micelli, Daniel Sainz, Linda Selby, and Philip Selby, who provided the babysitting help I needed to make progress on this project.
 I am also grateful to Luca Sainz Selby for behaving very well with the grandparents, making all this possible.
 This work is carried out under IRA Programme, project no.~FENG.02.01-IP.05-0006/23, financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.